jasonleibowitz/react-add-to-calendar-hoc/README.md

 The option to download an ICS file to open in Outlook won't work on iOS because iOS devices don't let you choose which app to open certain files in. iOS devices will always open any ics in the default calendar overlay.

 You can handle this case by checking if the user's device is iOS and then customizing the list of items.
 There's an example in the docs to handle this exact edge case.
 Look for the section "Handle iPhone Options".

+#### How do I specify an event in a specific timezone
+Instead of passing `startDatetime` and `endDatetime` as UTC values pass in local time formats, i.e. `YYYYMMDDTHHmmss` and also provide a valid `timezone` property.
+(For a list of valid properties [see the TZ column here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).

+Doing this will ensure that regardless of the user's local timezone the event created will always be in the correct time for the timezone you specified.
+It will also include a timezone property in the created event so the user knows what timezone the event is in.

 ## Reporting Issues
 If you believe you've found an issue, please [report it](https://github.com/jasonleibowitz/react-add-to-calendar-hoc/issues) along with any relevant details to reproduce it.